data-8/zero-to-data-8/intro.md

 This book covers many of the pedagogical decisions that were made in Data 8 and should be seen as a reference and background for it.

-All of the tools that Data 8 uses are open source, and available for the community to use (either as broader community-run projects, or as Berkeley projects).
+All of the tools that Data 8 uses are available for the community to use (either as broader community-run projects, or as Berkeley projects).
+Many of them are open source (see [](types-of-content) for more information).
 The course material can be accessed at the following online resources:

 - [The Data 8 Course Site](http://data8.org)
 - [The Data 8 Course Textbook](https://www.inferentialthinking.com/chapters/intro)

 To explore the guide, select a section to the left!

+(types-of-content)=
+## Types of content in Data 8

+There are many kinds of content associated with Data 8, released under two different licenses.
+You can find more complete information [at the Data 8 adoption website](https://data.berkeley.edu/external/data8-adoption).
+Here is a quick breakdown:

+- [The Data 8 textbook](textbook.md) is the textbook used by Data 8, with material that complements each topic in the class.
+It is licensed [CC-BY-ND-NC](https://creativecommons.org/licenses/by-nc-nd/2.0/), you are welcome to use the textbook at [inferentialthinking.com](https://inferentialthinking.com), but you may not modify or distribute it yourself without permission from the textbook authors.
+- [Data 8 course materials](https://github.com/data-8/materials-sp20) includes notebooks, exercises, and other course materials.
+It is licensed [CC-BY-NC](https://creativecommons.org/licenses/by-nc/2.0/), and you are free to modify and distribute as you wish.

 ## Technology Guide